apache/skywalking/docs/en/protocols/Trace-Data-Protocol-v3.md

 ExitSpan represents a client of service or MQ-producer, as named as `LeafSpan` at early age of SkyWalking. e.g. accessing DB by JDBC, reading Redis/Memcached are cataloged an ExitSpan.

-3. Span parent info called Reference, which is included in span.
-Reference carries more fields besides trace id, parent segment id, span id.
-Others are **entry service instance id**, **parent service instance id**, **entry endpoint**, **parent endpoint** and **network address**.
-Follow [Cross Process Propagation Headers Protocol v2](Skywalking-Cross-Process-Propagation-Headers-Protocol-v3.md), you will know how to get all these fields.
+3. Span across thread or process parent info is called Reference.
+Reference carries trace id, segment id, span id, service name, service instance name, endpoint name and target address used at client side(not required in across thread) of this request in the parent.

-4. `segment` in Upstream is the byte array of TraceSegmentObject.

-### Step 3.
-Keep alive.
-`ServiceInstancePing#doPing` should be called per several seconds.
-Make the backend know this instance is still alive.
-Existed **service instance id** and **UUID** used in `doServiceInstanceRegister` are required.
+Follow [Cross Process Propagation Headers Protocol v3](Skywalking-Cross-Process-Propagation-Headers-Protocol-v3.md) to get more details.

+4. `Span#skipAnalysis` could be TRUE, if this span doesn't require backend analysis.